-The University of West Georgia invites qualified applicants from all cultural, religious, racial, and ethnic groups to apply for graduate programs in the College of Arts and Humanities, College of Education, College of Science and Mathematics, College of Social Sciences, Richards College of Business, and Tanner Health System School of Nursing.
+The University of West Georgia invites qualified applicants from all cultural, religious, racial, and ethnic groups to apply for graduate programs in the College of Arts, Culture, and Scientific Inquiry, College of Education, Richards College of Business, Tanner Health System School of Nursing and University College.
 Because graduate programs are administered through the Colleges and School of Nursing, questions about specific programs, or about graduate education, should be directed to the Graduate Studies Office in the respective colleges/school.